 The Visual Arts program brings in a diverse variety of visiting artists for campus talks and public gallery presentations that includes visual artists, filmmakers, sculptors, painters, playwrights, essayists, interactive and digital media artists.

 Each artist presents a talk to students in the BFA program and the public, as well as offering critiques to students in the 4th year of the Visual Arts Program.

 2019-2020 Visiting Artist Series

 The Faculty of Creative and Critical studies is pleased to announce the following visiting artist lectures for the 2019-20 academic year.

 Each lecture will be held at 2:00pm, at the UBC Okanagan campus in UNC 106.

-Draney’s work visually represents the moment when vulnerability is exposed, while encouraging the viewer to reject the notion to dominate the void where horror, poignancy, or powerful moments exist.
-Draney encourages her viewer to face this void head on, but as an empath.
-She provides enough tools for the viewer to place their own narrative within her typical imaginary spaces.
+Brenda Draney, who’s work visually represents the moment when vulnerability is exposed, while encouraging the viewer to reject the notion to dominate the void where horror, poignancy, or powerful moments exist.

 Tsema Igharas is an interdisciplinary artist and a member of the Tahltan First Nation.
 She uses Potlatch methodology to create conceptual artwork and teachings influenced by her mentorship in Northwest Coast Formline Design at K’saan (2005/06), her studies in visual culture and time in the mountains.